DanXvoIsMe/RobloxSelfBotV2/README.md

 However I will probaly not continue updating this repository due to me working on a discord bot framework which will also be fully writen in luau with embed & components support.

+The only thing that I will probaly update is that you can send messages back so that you can communicate aswell.

 Fork however you want this is an open repository.
 However do not steal this code and claim it is yours thanks!